-EuroMillions has a total of 13 prize tiers and the overall odds of winning a prize are also 1 in 13.
-Prizes are won for matching just two numbers or more and culminate with the jackpot prize for matching all five main numbers plus the two Lucky Star numbers drawn.
+There are 13 different ways to win EuroMillions prizes.
+The payouts start for matching just two main numbers and increase in value as you match more.
+To win the jackpot, you must match all five main numbers plus the two Lucky Stars.
 Prize values vary depending on ticket sales and the number of winners in each prize tier.

 |Match||% Prize Fund||Odds of Winning||Lowest Ever Prize Amount||Highest Ever Prize Amount||Average Prize Amount Per Draw||Lowest Ever Winners||Highest Ever Winners||Average Winners Per Draw|

 |5||0.61%||1 in 3,107,515||€5,556.00||€969,918.10||€50,823.82||0||36||8.4|

 |4 + 1||0.35%||1 in 31,075||€53.80||€266.30||€149.04||249||3,119||839.9|